DeanLongmire/DreamTeam-v1/sprint3/jbrouss2.md

 * League Admin Page: This is where the admin can change specific aspects about a league
 * View Leagues: This is how users can see what leagues already exist before they create a league
 * Profile Page: User can hopefully see their leagues and teams later on in the future but a spot for that exists now.
 Eventually a user will have stats they can view
+* Error Page: Created an error page that users can be redirected too when we catch an error